rxceed/ros2_raisa_logistic/README.md

 #Run second script
 bash 2-run_publishers.bash
 #Run third script
-bash 3-run_navigations
+bash 3-run_navigations.bash
 ```
-Do note that the run scripts ***must be*** ran in that order, or else the required services or topics may not be available nor published.
+Do note that the run scripts ***must be*** ran in that order, or else the required services or topics may not be available nor published.<br>
+All run bash scripts already inlcudes sourcing ROS2 Jazzy environment in it's script, so it should be safe to use even if the environment hasn't been sourced before.